Reviewed Date: 12/21/2022

 The Form I-9 must be maintained for as long as the individual works for you.
-The form must be maintained for at-least three years after the date of hire or one year after the date of termination, whichever is later.
+Once the individuals employment has terminated, the Form I-9 must be maintained for at-least three years after the date of hire or one year after the date of termination, whichever is later.
 The handbook provides that "the forms can be retained in paper, microfilm, microfiche, or electronically".

 Form I-9 can be signed and stored in paper format.
 A simple photocopy or printed I-9 form can help ensure that the employee received the instruction for completing the form.
 You may retain the completed paper forms on-site, or at an off-site storage facility, for the required retention period, as long as the employer is able to present the form within three days of an inspection request from DHS, OSC, or the U.S. Department of Labor.

 8 C.F.R.
 Part 274a.2(b)(2)(iii) provides that Form I-9 may also be stored on microfilm or microfiche or electronic version of the form.
+You only have to keep the pages of the Form I-9 which you or the employee entered data.
 To do so:

 - Select film stock that will preserve the image and allow its access and use for the entire retention period, which could be 20 years or more.

 - Use well-maintained equipment to create and view microfilms and microfiche that provides clear viewing and can reproduce legible paper copies.
 DHS must have immediate access to clear, readable documents should they need to inspect the employer’s forms.

 - Place indexes either in the first frame of the first roll of film, or in the last frames of the last roll of film of a series.

 USCIS provides a “Portable Document Format” (PDF) printable form I-9 from its website, https://www.uscis.gov/i-9.
 Employers may electronically generate and retain Form I-9 as long as:

 - No change is made to the name, content, or sequence of the date elements and instructions;